jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 not support PUT requests, you do not need to override this property.
 - `delete_payloads` : A list of dictionary formatted API payloads to use when testing DELETE requests.
 If this endpoint does not support DELETE requests, you do not need to override this property.
+- `get_responses` : A list of previously executed GET requests in a dictionary format.
+Failing responses will not be included.
+- `post_responses` : A list of previously executed POST requests in a dictionary format.
+Failing responses will not be included.
+- `put_responses` : A list of previously executed PUT requests in a dictionary format.
+Failing responses will not be included.
+- `delete_responses` : A list of previously executed DELETE requests in a dictionary format.
+Failing responses will not be included.

 ```python
 import unit_test_framework